marconb1/marker/README.md

 | mathpix    | 6.36223  | 86.4281         | 4.15626   |
 | docling    | 3.69949  | 86.7073         | 3.70429   |

-Benchmarks were run on an H100 for markjer and docling - llamaparse and mathpix used their cloud services.
+Benchmarks were run on an H100 for marker and docling - llamaparse and mathpix used their cloud services.
 We can also look at it by document type:

 <img src="data/images/per_doc.png" width="1000px"/>